FORTUNEbk/100-days-of-code/README.md

 A message indicating if the age is an even number.
 To ensure proper resource management, the program closes the Scanner object used for input after completing all calculations and outputs.

+# Day 8
+The Day8 class in the provided code is designed to perform three distinct operations based on user input: checking if a number is odd or even, finding the largest of three numbers, and determining if a given year is a leap year.
+The class utilizes the Scanner class from the java.util package to read user inputs from the console.
+The main method is the entry point of the program.
+It starts by creating a Scanner object to capture user input and presents a menu to the user with three options: "Check Odd or Even," "Find Largest of Three Numbers," and "Check Leap Year."
+The user is prompted to enter their choice, which is then read as an integer.
+Based on the user’s choice, a corresponding method is invoked using a switch-case structure.
+The checkOddEven method prompts the user to enter an integer and then determines if the number is odd or even.
+This is done by checking the remainder of the number when divided by 2 using the modulus operator (%).
+If the remainder is zero, the number is even; otherwise, it is odd.
+The result is printed to the console.
+The findLargestOfThree method asks the user to input three double values.
+It then determines the largest of the three numbers using a series of conditional statements.
+The result is stored in a variable named largest, which is then printed out.
+The checkLeapYear method prompts the user to enter a year.
+It checks if the year is a leap year using the standard leap year rules: a year is a leap year if it is divisible by 4 but not by 100, or if it is divisible by 400.
+The result is printed to the console.